PROF. STEFAN ALLESCH-TAYLOR CBE | FOUNDER & CHAIRMAN

-Prof. Stefan Allesch-Taylor CBE, is a London-based financier, entrepreneur, charity chairman and philanthropist, with over 25 years’ experience of business startups, turnarounds and public companies.
-He has served on Boards in Europe and the USA as CEO, Chairman or Senior Non-Executive Director on both public and private companies.
+Professor Stefan Allesch-Taylor CBE is a London-based financier, entrepreneur, charity chairman and philanthropist with over 25 years’ experience in business startups, turnarounds and public companies.
+He has served on boards in Europe and the USA as CEO, chairman or senior non-executive director for both public and private companies.
 He has served on the boards of companies in the property, retail, industrial, financial services, banking, asset management, hospitality, technology and medical sectors.

 Robert’s passion is to support business growth and development through providing financial information for business decision-making.
-His involvement with Afri-CAN Cafe is exciting to him – not only for growth of the business and the concept, but for the opportunities it provides the cafe staff to grow in skills, training and to find employment.
+His involvement with Afri-CAN Cafe is exciting to him – not only for the growth of the business and the concept but for the opportunities, it provides the cafe staff to grow in skills, training and to find employment.

 She is also the Non-Executive Chairman of The Goldfinger Factory, a London based social enterprise that is an up-cycling production and learning hub for the training, support and inspiration of London’s most disadvantaged residents to create desirable furnishings and fits-outs for London’s trendsetters with a social conscience.

-Ashley holds a BA in Law from Winona State University, an MSc in Law & Finance from Queen Mary University, London and a MA in Management from the University of Westminster, London.
+Ashley holds a BA in Law from Winona State University, an MSc in Law & Finance from Queen Mary University, London and an MA in Management from the University of Westminster, London.

-Matthew Gill has been part an executive director of a number of organizations, both public and private over the last 15 years in the US and United Kingdom.
-He has worked principally in corporate start ups and turnarounds as CEO in a variety of sectors, including property, technology, food retail and financial services.
+Matthew Gill has been part an executive director of a number of public and private organiszations, both public and private over the last 15 years in the US and United Kingdom.
+He has worked principally in corporate start- ups and turnarounds as CEO in a variety of sectors, including property, technology, food retail and financial services.

-He is also a Co-Founder and Deputy Chairman of the Department of Coffee and Social Affairs Ltd. and is responsible for the roll out and management of a growing number of artisan coffee -shops in Central London, selling in excess of 1 million cups of coffee per year.
+He is also a Co-Founder and Deputy Chairman of the Department of Coffee and Social Affairs Ltd. and is responsible for the roll- out and management of a growing number of artisan coffee -shops in Central London which sell, selling in excess of more than 1 million cups of coffee per year.

 CHARLES KAY | DEVELOPMENT DIRECTOR